prisma/prisma/docs/limitations.md

 ## Out of scope functionality

-The following functionality is currently not part of Prisma and will not be added before GA:
+The following functionality is currently not part of Prisma and will most probably not be added before GA:

-- Realtime API or subscriptions.
-(In the future (after GA), Prisma will have an events engine that might enable this feature, but there is no ETA for this yet.) ([tracking issue](https://github.com/prisma/prisma2/issues/298))
+- Realtime API or subscriptions (In the future (after GA), Prisma will have an events engine that might enable this feature, but there is no ETA for this yet) ([tracking issue](https://github.com/prisma/prisma2/issues/298))
 - Go client (Photon Go) ([tracking issue](https://github.com/prisma/prisma2/issues/571))